jshph/enzyme/temp roadmap.md

 - "email me a copy" button to send the current version to email - and to schedule over the server
 - open button should open the file in obsidian

-- fix the dragging causing elements to deselect
 - dock should work
 - fix double notification of "index complete"
 - fix the scheduling -- no context provided
 - recipe view should be accessible if not logged in, but cannot save recipe or execute more than twice
-- adjust the animation of the nodes - while dragging, the nodes should be higher opacity.
-- optional - sliding left and right will "stream" the node changes.

 - think more about a "sharable" version of the email... one that doesn't expose your raw notes, makes it possible for you to share with others.